Summer Camp

 Are there scholarships available?

-There are some spots for scholarships and tuition assistance available.
+Yes!
+There are spots for scholarships and tuition assistance available.
 Priority will be given to students already enrolled at Flamenco Works or Casa Barelas, although we encourage anyone to apply.
 Generally, scholarships or tuition assistance will be accompanied by a mix of volunteer hours and work exchange.
 Come ready with ideas!
-APPLY FOR A SCHOLARSHIP HERE.
+Scholarships applications DUE APRIL 1st!

 What does a typical camp day look like?